aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/creating-loading-documents/_index.md

 ---
 title: Creating and Loading SVG Documents
+description: Create an Empty SVG Document, Create SVG from a Memory String, Create SVG from a Stream, Load SVG from a File, Load SVG from the Web, Reading SVG with Resources Async
+weight: 10
 type: docs
-weight: 10
 aliases: /net/how-to-work-with-aspose-svg-api/creating-loading-documents/
-lastmod: "2020-12-15"
+lastmod: 2020-12-15
-description: Create an Empty SVG Document, Create SVG from a Memory String, Create SVG from a Stream, Load SVG from a File, Load SVG from the Web, Reading SVG with Resources Async
 ---

 To perform any task, you must create or load a document.
 Aspose.SVG for .NET API lets you construct an SVG document from scratch as well as load an existing SVG from different sources.
 The API provides [**SVGDocument**](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument) class that has several constructors allowing you to produce new class instances.
 The **SVGDocument** is the root of the SVG DOM hierarchy, holds the entire content and entirely based on  [W3C SVG 2.0 ](https://www.w3.org/TR/SVG2/) and [WHATWG DOM](https://dom.spec.whatwg.org/) specifications.

 SVG files can be created & loaded: